FaDrYL/From0ToPython/src/Fundamental/Installation_Setup.md

 (x86 for the 32-bit machine; x86-64 for the 64-bit machine)

-Then, just double click to install it.
+Then, just double-click to install it.

 **!
 Don't forget to tick the "Add Python to PATH".**